Mega Menu

 • Retailers that need a multi-store POS benefit from a cloud-based POS system, as the data syncs with a centralized database

-• Many cloud-based POS systems also include real-time inventory updates, which are helpful for merchants with multiple stores to track product levels
+• Many cloud-based POS systems also include real-time inventory update features, which are helpful for merchants with multiple stores to track product levels

 Cloud POS Cons